GDPR Consultancy Services

 Conducting a Gap Analysis

-One of URM’s most popular services, is its 2 or 3-day high-level GDPR gap analysis which will assist you understand your current levels of compliance with the Regulation, identify gaps and vulnerabilities, and enable you to establish and implement a prioritised action plan.
+One of URM’s most popular services, is its 2 or 3-day high-level GDPR gap analysis which will assist you understand your current levels of GDPR compliance, identify gaps and vulnerabilities, and enable you to establish and implement a prioritised action plan.
 The gap analysis can be conducted remotely or on site and typically involves interviews with pre-agreed personnel and a high-level documentation review.
 URM will be looking to understand how you process personal data in each area of your business, the measures you have in place and also understand the relationship with third parties and contractual data protection requirements.
-A RAG status diagram is often used to illustrate at a high level your compliance with the key principles of the GDPR, and you will receive clear guidance on which gaps to prioritise in terms of remediation activity.
+A RAG status diagram is often used to illustrate at a high level your GDPR compliance, and you will receive clear guidance on which gaps to prioritise in terms of remediation activity.

 Data Protection Impact Assessments (DPIAs)